tinco/blog.tinco.nl/_posts/2013-05-18-a-day-on-the-bleeding-edge.md

 ---
 layout: post
 title: A day on the bleeding edge
+summary: In which I try to install git-annex and dependencies in a circuitous way, and then give up.
 ---

-I don't like old software, in fact I really hate it and I think we should `rm -rf` it all.
+I don't like old software.
+In fact, I really hate old software and I think we should `rm -rf` it all.
 But that's just my extremist view.
 Because of this view some time ago I decided I should forego Debian and install Arch Linux on my server ( I know, sysadmins are face palming at me ).
 This post is an account of how a day sometimes goes when you're really pushing the boundaries of bleeding edge software.

 So there's this software for synchronising your data between multiple machines and the cloud called git-annex.
 Basically it keeps track of your files metadata in a git repository and moves and copies the files around as you see fit, sort of like dropbox but with a lot more control, you should check out his blog for more details.
 I figured I would give it a try for synchronising my documents and pictures, which I had been backing up by simply copying them from machine to machine every once and a while, a rather dodgy practice.